sunnyai79/HVAC-Pumps/README.md

-# 🛠️ Machine Status Prediction App
+# 🛠️ HVAC Pumps Prediction App

 This project is a **Streamlit-based web application** that predicts machine status (NORMAL or BROKEN) based on sensor readings using a pre-trained machine learning model.
 It allows users to input single data points or upload batch CSV files for bulk prediction.